The Infection-Thyroid Connection

 No one knows exactly how infections trigger autoimmune diseases, but because our immune systems are so complicated and each infection is unique, it’s likely that there are multiple factors involved.
 Recent research has identified three leading theories that, when combined, explain the various links between infections and autoimmune disease.
 I will outline them here in relation to thyroid disease, and you can read more about them in my book, The Autoimmune Solution.

-We covered this in Part II of the series in relation to gluten and the thyroid, and the same principal applies to infections.
+We covered this in Part II of the series in relation to gluten and the thyroid, and the same principle applies to infections.
 Essentially, the infection is so structurally similar to your thyroid tissues that your immune system goes to attack the infection and accidentally attacks your thyroid–this is basically a case of mistaken identity.

 In this situation, a bacteria or virus invades your thyroid gland, and your immune system kicks in and sends immune cells to your thyroid to kill the infection.
 While these cells are attacking the bacteria or virus, it accidentally injures some of the surrounding thyroid tissue, creating inflammation.
 The inflammation signals more immune cells to the thyroid where they attack the thyroid gland.